 Cecilia worked at several restaurants (including Little Anita’s, Garduno’s and Garcia’s) before embarking on her restaurant venture.
 Because her goal is to deliver authenticity and consistency to her customers, she insists on preparing all the food herself (with Pasqual’s angels no doubt lending a hand).
 The result is no less than some of the very best New Mexican food in the city–far better than the food at any of the restaurants in which she worked.

 Cecilia was born and raised in Albuquerque’s North Valley and is a stickler for the details–the little things that make a difference between authenticity and a parody.
 Preserving centuries old New Mexican culinary traditions is one of the reasons she opened her restaurant.
-It’s also one of the reasons she insists her daughters Stephanie and Claudette work with her.
-Cecilia wants to ensure they learn traditional New Mexican culinary techniques and is even teaching them how to prepare those dishes (such as meat empanadas) they might not like.
-Her daughters have learned much more than cooking.
+It’s also one of the reasons she had her daughters Stephanie and Claudette work with her.
+Cecilia wanted to ensure they learn traditional New Mexican culinary techniques and taught them how to prepare even those dishes (such as meat empanadas) they might not like.
+Her daughters learned much more than cooking.
 Their engaging and friendly personalities are obviously a reflection of the old-fashioned New Mexican manners they’ve learned from their mother.

-Much of Albuquerque didn’t learn about Cecilia’s until the Albuquerque Journal’s luminous restaurant critic Andrea Lin rated it three and a half stars, a rating rarely accorded by the fire-eating Wisconsin native.
-Though not a native, Andrea has come to realize that true greatness in chile is rare, even in New Mexico, so for her to use that adjective to describe Cecilia’s chile, it has to be something special.
+Much of Albuquerque didn’t learn about Cecilia’s until the Albuquerque Journal’s erstwhile restaurant critic Andrea Lin rated it three and a half stars, a rating rarely accorded by the fire-eating Wisconsin native.
+During her time in New Mexico, Andrea came to realize that true greatness in chile is rare, even in the Land of Enchantment.
+As such, for her to use the adjective “great” to describe Cecilia’s chile, it has to be something special.
+I believe Cecilia’s red chile is in rarefied company along with Mary & Tito’s, The Shed, La Choza and Pete’s Cafe when it comes to capturing the essence of outstanding red chile.
+Cecilia’s red chile is a dark, rich and earthy chile never adulterated with flour or with cumin, that accursed spoiler of chile (Cecilia and I commiserated on the use of that vermin spice cumin, both aghast that any self-respecting New Mexican cook would use it on chile).

 Today, Cecilia’s is no longer a well-kept secret thanks to an episode of Diners, Drive-Ins and Dives which aired on February 16th, 2009.
 Host Guy Fieri couldn’t get enough of Cecilia’s chicharrones (more on those later) and appreciated the multiple layers of flavor in Cecilia’s made from pods red chile.
 He even took a stab at frying sopaipillas and watching tortillas on the griddle (under Cecilia’s watchful eye, of course).
-Today, a monitor on a wall shows the “Triple D” episode perpetually.
+Shortly after the episode aired, a monitor on a wall showed the “Triple D” episode perpetually.

 In January, 2010, the Travel Channel traveled from coast to coast to uncover the 101 tastiest places to chow down–”joints serving some of the biggest and best dishes of deliciousness around.”
 The only New Mexico restaurant to make the list–at number 45 on the chow down countdown–was Cecilia’s Cafe, a downtown Duke City institution.
 The program described Cecilia’s as “where they serve up New Mexican food so messy not even a stack of napkins won’t help.”
 The description aptly described the Fireman’s Burrito, “a burrito bursting with so many mouthwatering and mind-blowing fillings, they serve it with a side of…apron.”
 The Travel Channel gave it a “four-napkin” rating.